Are you a Maker's Mark Ambassador or hoping to be? Here's what to expect, as well as what a tour is like at this bourbon distillery!

 We visited for a Golden Ticket/Ambassador tour.
 The tour itself was similar to the standard tour, but with a slightly smaller group.

-There are many destinations on Kentucky’s famous Bourbon Trail!
-Here’s a guide to the original distilleries.
+There are many destinations on Kentucky's famous Bourbon Trail!
+Here's a guide to the original distilleries.
 Newer places like Bardstown Bourbon Company and Lux Row offer great tours too.
+And on the "Craft Tour" you can find operations like Whiskey Thief, James E. Pepper, and Log Still.

 What to Expect on a Maker’s Mark Tour